Clarence Chamberlin: Endurance record and Orteig Prize

-During his years as a barnstormer, Chamberlin had earned a reputation across the country as a hot shot pilot due to his superb performances in several air races around the country.
+During his years as a barnstormer, Chamberlin had earned a reputation across the country as a hotshot pilot due to his superb performances in several air races around the country.
 Even a rather spectacular incident in the 1925 New York International Air Races, where he had crashed his plane after striking some telephone wires, served only to enhance his credibility with the American public.
 Yet Chamberlin aspired to even greater heights of public fame; he wanted to win the Orteig Prize, a $25,000 reward offered by New York hotel owner Raymond Orteig to the first aviator(s) to fly non-stop from New York City to Paris.
-However, before he could attempt such a flight, he needed to show that he could stay up in the air long enough to cover the 3,530 miles from NYC to Paris.
-Chamberlin would do this by breaking the endurance record for flight, which at that time, was held by Drouhin and Landry of France who had stayed in the air for 45 hours, 11 minutes, and 59 seconds of continual flight.
+However, before he could attempt such a flight, Chamberlin needed to show that he could stay up in the air long enough to cover the 3,530 mi from New York to Paris.
+Chamberlin would do this by breaking the endurance record for flight, which at that time was held by Drouhin and Landry of France, who in August 1925 had stayed in the air for 45 hours, 11 minutes, and 59 seconds of continual flight.

 On Tuesday, April 12, 1927, Chamberlin, along with friend and fellow aviator Bert Acosta, took off from Roosevelt Field in New York at 9:30 a.m.
-Loaded with 375 gallons of fuel and other necessities, the Bellanca-Wright plane (which would later be renamed the "Miss Columbia") cruised back and forth over Long Island, New York.
-While the flight was marred with difficulties, including accidentally triggered gasoline cut-off valves and a lack of water for the pilots, it ultimately proved successful.
-On April 14, 51 hours, 11 minutes, and 25 seconds after takeoff, Chamberlin and Acosta finally landed having exceeded the Frenchmen's record by nearly 6 hours.
-"The craft had flown approximately 4,100 miles, about 500 miles further than that needed for a New York to Paris flight and the $25,000 Raymond Orteig Prize."
-However, as Chamberlin so bluntly stated, "Bert and I had won a record, but had not won the right to fly the Bellanca to Paris."
+Loaded with 375 usgal of fuel and other necessities, they flew the Wright-Bellanca WB-2 monoplane (which would later be named Miss Columbia) back and forth over Long Island.
+While the flight was marred with difficulties, including accidentally-triggered gasoline cut-off valves and a lack of water for the pilots, it ultimately proved successful.
+On April 14—51 hours, 11 minutes, and 25 seconds after takeoff—Chamberlin and Acosta finally landed, having exceeded the Frenchmen's record by nearly six hours.
+"The craft had flown approximately 4,100 miles [3,600 nmi; 6,600 km], about 500 miles [430 nmi; 800 km] further than that needed for a New York to Paris flight and the $25,000 Raymond Orteig Prize."
+However, as Chamberlin so bluntly stated, "Bert and I had won a record, but had not won the right to fly the Bellanca to Paris".